2019–2020 Iranian protests: Background

 Prior to the November 2019 cycle of unrest, the President of Iran Hassan Rouhani said, "Iran is experiencing one of its hardest years since the 1979 Islamic revolution".
 According to an estimate by Djavad Salehi-Isfahani cited in the Atlantic Council, inflation sent nearly 1.6 million Iranians into poverty in just a single year prior to the November 2019 protest, with a similar figure given by the Imam Khomeini Relief Foundation's office for employment and social welfare.

 One of the grievances of the protesters was thought to be the privileges of the Islamic Republic's elite.
 During this time of economic hardship, a decree issued by the Supreme Leader Ali Khamenei exempted some trustees from paying taxes.
 They included Khatam-al Anbiya Construction Headquarters and many other smaller entities belonging to Islamic Revolutionary Guard Corps (IRGC).

 In September 2019, just two months before the uprising, a former member of Iran's Parliament, Behzad Nabavi, told an interviewer that the Razavi Economic Foundation (which is presided over by Khamenei), together with the Revolutionary Guards (IRGC) and the Ministry of Intelligence (MOIS), controls about 60% of the Iranian economy.
 None of these entities pay any taxes and no government organization is allowed to go through their books.

 In late 2019, anti-government protests took place in Iranian allies Lebanon and Iraq.

 The immediate cause of the protest was the increase in price of fuel, which was announced by the government at midnight on 15 November 2019.
 Prior to the price increase, drivers could buy up to 250 L each month for 10,000 Iranian rial per litre ($0.90 per US gallon).
 With the new price structure prices started at 15,000 rial per litre ($1.35 per US gallon) for the first 60 L, and rose to 30,000 per litre ($2.70 per US gallon) after that, a price increase of 50% to 200%.
 An Iranian state-television programme described these measures as a way to help fund the subsidies of around 60 million Iranians.
+Besides toppling the regime, the protest movement is aimed at poverty, issues and corruption in the economy, especially higher wages and pensions.